matthew-guerra/master-project/README.md

 ## The Data

 The data used for this project was compiled from American Community Survey data from 2010-2020.
 The data was extracted from [IPUMS](https://www.ipums.org/).
 IPUMS does not allow the redistribution of the data, however for reproducibility, the file `usa_00011.cbk.txt` contains all the information on which variables and which datasets were included in the extract.

+The analysis subdirectory contains all of the data and R scripts used for the analysis as well as additional documentation.
+The products subdirectory contains files used to write the final paper.